Bibliome/alvisae/docs/aae_ws_admin.md

 Will add all documents present in the specified directory (files with .json extension).

-**Note**: An optional unique document identifier may be set at the property key @DocumentID@ in the JSON file (makes the following import-annotations step easier).
+**Note**: An optional unique document identifier may be set at the property key `DocumentID` in the JSON file (makes the following import-annotations step easier).

-**Note**: If present, @--add-documents@ will store the first annotation set with type @HtmlAnnotation@ as the HTML layout of the document.
+**Note**: If present, `--add-documents` will store the first annotation set with type `HtmlAnnotation` as the HTML layout of the document.

 _command:_
 * **--add-documents**